tzok/eltetrado/README.md

 file, you can easily change them without knowledge of R language.
 If you want ElTetrado to not visualize anything, pass `--no-image` switch to it.

-    usage: eltetrado [-h] [--pdb PDB] [--dssr-json DSSR_JSON] [--output OUTPUT] [--stacking-mismatch STACKING_MISMATCH] [--strict]
-                     [--no-reorder] [--complete-2d] [--no-image] [--version]

-    optional arguments:
-      -h, --help            show this help message and exit --pdb PDB             path to input PDB or PDBx/mmCIF file --dssr-json DSSR_JSON
-                            path to input JSON file generated with `x3dna-dssr --json`
-      --output OUTPUT       (optional) path for output JSON file --stacking-mismatch STACKING_MISMATCH
-                            a perfect tetrad stacking covers 4 nucleotides; this option can be used with value 1 or 2 to allow this number of nucleotides to be non-stacked with otherwise well aligned tetrad [default=2]
-      --strict              nucleotides in tetrad are found when linked only by cWH pairing
-      --no-reorder          chains of bi- and tetramolecular quadruplexes are reordered to be able to have them classified; when this is set, chains will be processed in original order and bi-/tetramolecular quadruplexes will not be classified
-      --complete-2d         when set, the visualization will also show canonical base pairs to provide context for the quadruplex --no-image            when set, the visualization will not be created at all --version             show program's version number and exit

 # Chains reorder